DXChrono Desktop

 For download files and release notes, see desktop.dxchrono.com/download and desktop.dxchrono.com/changelog.
 More help if checks fail: Troubleshooting → Update checks.

-Contest Calendar: polling runs when the Contest calendar widget is enabled (Widgets tab).
-Here you set the RSS refresh interval, lookahead days, optional custom feed URL (default https://www.contestcalendar.com/calendar.rss), and widget font sizes.
+Contest Calendar now has its own tab.
+Polling runs when the Contest Calendar widget is enabled (Widgets tab).
+Use the Contest Calendar tab to set RSS refresh interval, lookahead days, optional custom feed URL (default https://www.contestcalendar.com/calendar.rss), and widget font sizes.

 Contest widget fonts: use Contest widget font (px) for main row text and Contest widget meta font (px) for secondary time/status lines.